 If a pin has a signal_type POWER, then all other pins with the same signal_name as this pin shall have signal_type POWER.
 If a pin has signal_type GND, then all other pins with the same signal_name as this pin shall have signal_type GND.
 If a pin has signal_type NC, then the designator pin and signal_name shall not appear on any of the terminal lines of any EMD Model.
 The use of signal_type NC allows the model maker to document designator pins even if no connections are made to them from any EMD Model.

 The fourth column (bus_label) is optional for rail pins (signal_type POWER or GND).
 The bus_label entry is a name assigned to a subset of the pins with a rail signal_name.
 As its name implies, bus_label entries are not required to be unique for each row.
-However, all pins that have the same bus_label must have the same signal_name.
+However, all pins that have the same bus_label must have the same signal_name within EMD files as well as within any IBIS [Component] referenced in [EMD Parts].
 If the bus_label column is not specified for signal_type POWER or GND, then the bus_label shall be assumed to be the signal_name.

 Multiple rail pins may be merged into a single [EMD Model] terminal using the terminal line syntax of the [EMD Model] keyword.
 This merged terminal combines all the rail pins with the same signal_name on the same interface, or all of the rail pins with the same bus_label on the same interface.
 In this case, all the pins that are merged into a single terminal are shorted.